Savvythelegend/PGDocs/docs/declarative_database_management.md

 `spec.extensions`.
 Any existing extensions not specified in this list remain unchanged.

-!!!
-Warning
+:::warning
-    Before the introduction of declarative extension management, CloudNativePG did not offer a straightforward way to create extensions through configuration.
+Before the introduction of declarative extension management, CloudNativePG
+    did not offer a straightforward way to create extensions through configuration.
     To address this, the ["managed extensions"](postgresql_conf.md#managed-extensions)
     feature was introduced, enabling the automated and transparent management